Key takeaways

 Typical cost bands

-DIY Excel plus BI has low licences but high labour, ERP add ons require moderate licences with significant consultancy, specialised SaaS charges per entity or volume, implementation varies by complexity.
+DIY Excel plus BI has low licences but high labour.
+ERP add ons require moderate licences with significant consultancy.
+Specialised SaaS charges per entity or volume: ₹5 to ₹15 lakh per year is the current market range for mid size deployments in India.
+Implementation varies by complexity.

 Hidden costs to consider